MFR6340/theenglishextension.org/open-world-3/unit-6: Sell, Sell, Sell.md

 <a href="https://www.bookdepository.com/Lemonade-War-Ms-Jacqueline-Davies/9780547237657?ref=grid-view&qid=1674674259530&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1007188410" rel="nofollow">Buy on Orell Füssli</a>

-### How to Start Your Very First Business Warren Buffett's Secret Millionaires Club
+### How to Start Your Very First Business, Warren Buffett's Secret Millionaires Club

 <img src="https://imgur.com/TSdM0uY.png" width="25%" />

-summary here.
-(Lexile Level     )
+(No Lexile measure available)
 <a href="https://www.bookdepository.com/How-Start-Your-Very-First-Business-The-Creators-of-Warren-Buffetts-Secret-Millionaires-Club-Julie-Merberg-Sarah-Parvis-Warren-Buffett/9781941367117" rel="nofollow"> Buy on BookDepository</a>

 ### Taking a Bite out of the Apple, by Rob Janoff